 Overcoming the Technology Challenges

 Developing and completing this technology became a watershed moment for Cisco as it marked the first time that our routing and switching products were created from the same software base.
-Now that a unified operating system was in place, the next key piece to DNA’s puzzle was bringing simplification, automation, analytics and security to the architecture.
+Now that a unified operating system was in place, the next key piece to Cisco DNA’s puzzle was bringing simplification, automation, analytics and security to the architecture.

 Rizal Tamsil, director of Engineering, said, "In my 20 years here, I’ve never seen someone drive a vision home and try to change the way we work like Ravi.
 He is one of the few leaders who could build the team that delivers a single, end-to-end solution."

 Gradually it's all come together.
-DNA is now a reality, paving the way for digital transformation for our customers, and the introduction of our new intuitive network this week.
+Cisco DNA is now a reality, paving the way for digital transformation for our customers, and the introduction of our new intuitive network this week.

 For his part, Ravi knows that we’re still in the early stages of reinventing the network.
 He’s just proud to see his vision starting to come to life.